Mahesh100/Spring-Java-Framwork/README.md

 ***Model AND Model Mao In spring***
 --Model , ModelMap , and ModelAndView are used to define a model in a Spring MVC application.
+-Model defines a holder for model attributes and is primarily designed for adding attributes to the model.